Franz Götz (pilot): North Africa, Malta and Italy

-From 2 September to 20 September 1943, command of III.
-Gruppe was temporarily passed to Hauptmann Jürgen Harder.
+When on 18 August, Götz was promoted to Major (major) and sent on home leave, Oberleutnant Jürgen Harder was temporarily tasked with leading III.
+Gruppe on the ground while Oberleutnant Franz Schieß led in the air.
+Götz retook command of the Gruppe on 20 September.
 On 22 January 1944, Allied forces launched Operation Shingle, the amphibious landing in the area of Anzio and Nettuno.
 In defense of this attack, III.
 Gruppe was ordered to move from Villorba in northern Italy to Orvieto closer to the combat area.
 Götz claimed his last aerial victories in Italy on 26 May.
 On a reconnaissance mission north of Anzio, he was credited with two Spitfire fighters shot down near Marta.
 Three days later, III.
 Gruppe began its withdrawal from the Anzio combat area, arriving in Maniago on 2 June.

 Defense of the Reich

 On 28 June 1944, III.
 Gruppe arrived by train in Bad Lippspringe where they would be based for flying missions in Defense of the Reich.
 There, the Gruppe was assigned a number of inexperienced pilots directly coming from the Ergänungsgruppe, the supplementary training unit of JG 53.
 Over the next weeks, Götz and his squadron leaders further trained and prepared these pilots for their first combat missions.
 The Gruppe received a full complement of Bf 109 G-6 aircraft, most of them equipped with the 20 mm MG 151/20 underwing gun pod.
 Götz ordered these gun pods removed as the additional weight had an adverse effect on the handling qualities, reducing the Bf 109s performance in fighter-versus-fighter combat.
 He claimed a Boeing B-17 Flying Fortress bomber on 24 August 1944 over the Lüneburger Heide.

 In preparation for Operation Bodenplatte, a failed attempt to gain air superiority during the stagnant stage of the Battle of the Bulge, the bulk of JG 53, with exception of III.
 Gruppe, was tasked with attacking the USAAF airfield at Metz-Frescaty Air Base.
 III.
 Gruppe was given the objective to attack the Étain Airfield, an airfield located approximately 45 km northwest of Metz.
 Götz briefed his pilots at the airfield in Kirrlach of the upcoming mission and its objectives on the evening 31 December 1944.
 Every pilot had to sign a "contract" stating that they would make at least three strafing attacks on the target.
 III.
 Gruppe took off at Kirrlach at 08:30 on 1 January 1945 with a Junkers Ju 88 guiding them to target.
 In the vicinity of Kaiserslautern, the Gruppe came under attack by Republic P-47 Thunderbolt fighters which shot down, or significantly damaged, twelve aircraft so that they had to make a forced landing, none of the pilots were killed in the encounter.
 In return, III.
 Gruppe pilots claimed one of the P-47 fighters shot down, plus a further probable destruction was filed.
 On 17 January 1945, Götz transferred command of III.
 Gruppe to Hauptmann Siegfried Luckenbach.